Do You Need Pesos in Cancun? Cancun Currency Guide for 2025

 π¨ Travel Insurance: Travel Insurance Master

-Do you need pesos in Cancun?
+Do You Need Pesos in Cancun?

 Not necessarily.
 US dollars are accepted pretty much everywhere in Cancun so it’s possible to get by without having pesos.